khoaowen/urgencemedecin/README.md

 # urgencemedecin
 Excel Importer for urgencemedecin
-Help generate SQL codes for managing database of the website Implementation of suite of Selenium tests for testing regressions
+<p>Help generate SQL codes for managing database of the website
+<p>Implementation of suite of Selenium tests for testing regressions